 - The smart hotkey integration enables support for quick actions in this compelling app launcher for Linux.

 - The launcher lets users kill off unwanted or resource-hogging processes directly from the launcher.

 - It can search on the web for queries pretty effectively and has built-in support for Google translate.

 - The default hotkey for opening Mutate is Ctrl + D, but you can easily set it to other combinations by modifying the preferences.

-The launcher enables users to type into a text area that causes several actions and information matching the search query appears before the user in real-time.
-You can launch the launcher directly via pressing on to the Alt + F2 key combination.
+The launcher enables users to type into a text area that causes several actions, and information matching the search query appears before the user in real time.
+You can launch the launcher directly by pressing the Alt + F2 key combination.

 Highlights of Krunner

 - The application is exceptionally fast, owing thanks to its clever incorporation of Qt and QtQuick using QML.

 - Users can directly use this Linux app launcher to open websites by simply typing an URL into the text box.

 - It provides a handy way to access the files and folders on your Linux system.